RobustoFramework/Robusto/README.md

 # The Robusto framework

 ## Getting started
-The easiest, way is to:
+The easiest way is to:
 1. Clone this repository, <br />
 2. Open it in PlatformIO<br />
 3. See if any of your MCU:s match the platform.ini ones (can also try using platform.ini.all)<br />